ruby-formatter/rufo/README.md

 Did you write a plugin for your favorite editor?
 That's great!
 Let me know about it and I will list it here.

-### Tips for editor plugins implementors
+### Tips for editor plugin implementors

-Rufo works best, and it's incredibly convenient, when code is automatically formatted on save.
-In this way you can for example surround a piece of code with `if ... end` and it gets automatically indented, or unindented when you remove such code.
+It is especially convenient if your code is automatically _formatted on save_.
+For example, surrounding a piece of code with `if ... end` will automatically indent the code when you save.
+Likewise, it will be automatically unindented should you remove it.

-For this to work best, the cursor position must be preserved, otherwise it becomes pretty annoying if the cursor is reset at the top of the editor.
+For this to work best, the cursor position must be preserved, otherwise it becomes pretty annoying if the cursor is reset to the top of the editor.

-You should compute a diff between the old content and new content and apply the necessary editions.
+You should compute a diff between the old content and new content and apply the necessary additions.
 You can check out how this is done in the [Sublime Text plugin for Rufo](https://github.com/asterite/sublime-rufo):

 - [diff_match_patch.py](https://github.com/asterite/sublime-rufo/blob/master/diff_match_patch.py) contains the diff algorithm (you can port it to other languages or try to search for a similar algorithm online)